Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/reading-signed-text/essay.md

 Others are about representational convention.

-The current research lane should make both visible.
+The current research series should make both visible.

 ## What the current evidence does and does not support